A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-ConDiSim also brings forth questions regarding model misspecification, particularly when observations contain nuisance structure or when the observation model differs from the idealized simulator used for training.
-Broader literature suggests that diffusion models for SBI remain largely unexplored in the context of model misspecification (where the assumed model/simulator is structurally flawed), and that conventional neural SBI approaches are sensitive to this issue~\cite{kelly_simulation-based_2025}.
-While ConDiSim does not target model misspecification as conventionally defined in the literature, it tackles scenarios where observation data is noisy, corrupted, or contains irrelevant distractor features that do not inform the parameters of interest and poorly represents the training data.
+ConDiSim brings forth questions regarding model misspecification, as the noisy observation model can differ from the idealized simulator used for training.
+While ConDiSim does not target model misspecification as conventionally defined in the literature, the use of distractors has the potential to tackle scenarios where observation data poorly represents the training data.

-Empirically, its amortized conditional diffusion mechanism prevents irrelevant or mismatched components of $\xobs$ from dominating the inferred posterior, yielding stable uncertainty quantification even when the data-generating process is imperfect.
-Condisim's robustness to observational noise and non-informative variables (distractors) support its strengh regarding real-world data complexity; this resilience allows the model to effectively handle data characterized by measurement errors.

-Altogether, Nautiyal et al.~position ConDiSim as a diffusion-based SBI method that addresses challenges in SBI presented by unstructured and noisy data.
-Its conditional denoising formulation, robustness to irrelevant dimensions, and amortized posterior modeling make it a practical and flexible tool for modern SBI settings where observations are high-dimensional, imperfect, or lacking clear sufficient statistics.
+Altogether, ConDiSim's conditional denoising formulation, robustness to irrelevant dimensions, and amortized posterior modeling make it a practical and flexible tool for modern SBI settings where observations are high-dimensional, imperfect, or lacking clear sufficient statistics.

-In summary, the works of Baldassari et al.~\cite{baldassari_conditional_2023} and Chen et al.~\cite{chen_conditional_2025} address unstructured data across two distinct domains: high-dimensional function spaces and general data structures for Neural Posterior Estimation (NPE).
-ConDiSim~\cite{nautiyal_condisim_2025} complements these by focusing on robustness to noisy and distractor-laden observations, with potential to bridge a gap between unstructured data handling and model misspecification challenges in SBI.\ (An overview of the key characteristics of each method and how they compare is provided in Table~\ref{tab:irregular_data_comp}.)

-The core challenge that Baldassari et al.~address is using conditional SDMs for likelihood-free inference problems with parameters and data that are functions, i.e. they are inherently infinite-dimensional or non-parametric.
-The author's main contribution relates to discretization-invariance, meaning the method can be applied before discretization, avoiding limitations tied to a fixed, often dense, grid.
-On the other hand, Chen incorporates a summary network to handle datasets of arbitrary size and various data structures, including IID (independent and identically distributed) data (using DeepSets) and sequential data (using bidirectional LSTMs).

-Moreover, Chen et al.~\cite{chen_conditional_2025} emphasize the open challenge of model misspecification in SBI by noting that current NPE methods, including conditional diffusions, typically assume that the forward model is known exactly.
-That is, if the true data generating process deviates significantly from the assumed model, the inference procedure may yield unreliable predictions, highlighting model misspecification as a fundamental limitation of this type of SBI method.
-This bridges smoothly into ideas such as ConDiSim.